aaron13100/404solution/readme.txt

 3. Create New Redirect

 == Changelog ==

+= Version 2.30.2 (March 17, 2022) =
+* FIX: Try to fix a MAX_JOIN_SIZE issue for a debug file participant.
+* FIX: Never include the user specified custom 404 page in the suggested results (thanks @csine).

 = Version 2.30.1 (March 6, 2022) =
 * FIX: Change the page status to 404 (instead of 200) when a custom 404 page is specified (for jpglegalteam).